uiii/ProcessWire-FieldtypePDF/README.md

 ### Test multiple ProcessWire versions (automatically)

 You can also automatically test against multiple ProcessWire versions.
-There is a script `test/run.sh` for it.
-It will install each version of ProcessWire (by configuration) and run the tests against it.
+It uses [PW-Test](https://github.com/uiii/pw-test) tool for it.

 1. Install reuquired packages:

 	```
 	composer install
 	```

 2. Create a config file:

 	```
-	cp test/config.sh.example test/config.sh
+	cp pw-test.json.example pw-test.json
 	```

-3. Edit `test/config.sh` file and fill the values
+3. Edit `pw-test.json` file and fill the values

+> **WARNING**: The tool creates and drops a database for each PW installation,
+> so configure the `db` connection parameters carefuly.

 4. Run the tests:

 	```
-	sh test/run.sh
+	vendor/bin/pw-test
 	```

-> **WARNING**: The script creates and drops a database for each PW installation, so be careful and change the `DB_NAME` in config file if necessary.

 ## Upgrading from 1.0.1 and lower